johnsonjo4531/unpkg_get/readme.md

 ##  What

-A command line program to get a es2015 module from unpkg and installs it and all it's dependencies into an `unpkg.com` folder.
+A command line program to get a es2015 module from unpkg and installs it and all its dependencies into an `unpkg.com` folder.
 Basically a simple wrapper around `deno fetch` that gets only the unpkg.com directory and down and places it in the current working directory.

 ## Why

-Because, you want to use your es2015 modules directly in the browser with no transpiling step other than to the current flavor of JavaScript which install conveniently already provided by unpkg.
+Because, you may want to use your es2015 modules directly in the browser with no transpiling step other than to the current flavor of JavaScript which conveniently is already provided by unpkg.

 ## Where